-Overall, the machine doesn’t have a large footprint, compared with a long air or magnetic rower.
+Overall, the machine doesn’t have a large footprint than a long air or magnetic rower.
 It only takes 58.2″L x 42.5″W (148 x 108 cm) of floor space, which makes it ideal for use in a small room.
 On top of that, the frame is foldable.
 The machine’s arms fold under the rail, which cuts a lot from its width and height.

 The gliding rail length can accommodate users between 4’11” and 6’2 ″ (150 – 188 cm).
-Taller users than 6’2 ″ may not benefit from a full leg extension, depending on their inseam length, while shorter users than 4’11” may not have a leg span sufficient to complete the rowing motion correctly.
-In other words, this is a rather small rower, with a limited range of motion.
+Taller users than 6’2 ″ may not benefit from a full leg extension, depending on their inseam length.
+In comparison, shorter users than 4’11” may not have a leg span sufficient to complete the rowing motion correctly.
+In other words, this is a relatively small rower, with a limited range of motion.

 The seat supplied with this rowing machine is quite spacious, 14.5″ (36.8 cm) wide, and 9.5″ (24.1 cm) long.
 It’s a contoured seat, padded with synthetic leather, but it does not feature any cushioning.
 In other words, it’s a rather hard seat.
 The seat glides on ball-bearing rollers, offering quite a smooth glide for users up to 220 lbs (100 kg).

-The arms of the rower consist of two parts each, attached to the rail and resistance cylinder in a manner to simulate the rowing of a real boat.
+The rower’s arms consist of two parts each, attached to the rail and resistance cylinder in a manner to simulate the rowing of a real boat.
 The more delicate parts of the arms are pivoting and rotate independently.
 This adds a bit of flexibility to the rowing motion, rather than the full, rigid motion offered by rowers with a pulling cord or chain.

 The grips on the handlebars come equipped with rubber foam covering.
 Thus, eliminating stress on the palms and the formation of blisters.